ctwillie/laravel-usps/README.md

 'aliases' => [
     ...
     'Usps' => ctwillie\Usps\UspsServiceProvider::class
+];
 ```

 ## Configuration

 There are two important configurations.
 1. Your USPS user ID:
-    - If you have not received your USPS user ID, follow the link in the [prerequisites section](#Prerequisites) to register with the
+    - If you have not received your USPS user ID, follow the link in the [prerequisites (#Prerequisites) section  to register with the
       United States Postal Service.
 It is required to use this package.
 2. Whether you want SSL verification enabled for API requests:
     - This setting is set to `true` by default for security reasons.
 You can override this behavior by setting the `verrifyssl` config     setting to `false`.
 Do this at your own risk.
 Or, you can take the steps neccessary to add the certificate to your machine to be     recognized.